roberttwomey/DSC180A-Quantifying-Style/05-Visualizing-Features.md

 ### Homework

-Please look through the following image processing code examples: [basic-image-stats.ipynb](basic-image-stats.ipynb) and then create your own notebook to attempt the following:
+Please look through the following code examples and then create your own notebook to attempt the following.

-* Load a single Mondrian image
-  * Compute resolution (pixel count), mean saturation, mean brightness.
-  * Compute the grayscale variance (Value in the HSV image) for your painting.
-    * Compute the per-row grayscale variance, and average per-row.
-  * Approximate an "edge score"
-  * Implement all of the above as functions, you can use these later.
-* EDA to assess the full set of images:
-  * Plot histograms of the above stats (resolution, mean brightness, mean saturation, average per-row grayscale variance, and edge score) across your set of scraped images.

-Bring your jupyter notebook to class for Wed 2/5 Discussion.
+Bring your jupyter notebook to class for Wed 2/12 Discussion.